Frequently Asked Questions

 Prevention includes ways to increase mental health awareness and opportunities to engage in healthy coping skills strategies.
 As we provide more preventative programs to students, we hope to promote good mental health practices, decrease crises, and engage students who might be reluctant to seek counseling.
 This includes mental health workshops on a variety of topics including transition and anxiety, mental wellness practices, stress and time management, healthy relationships and boundaries, and communication.
 Prevention care also includes opportunities to learn and engage in distress techniques that include body movement, mindfulness and breathing techniques.

-Therapy dogs will be on campus each week.
-Bailey, a Bernese Mountain Dog, and his handler, Dan, will be here every other Thursday between 3–4:30 pm.
-Liesel, another Bernese Mountain Dog, and her handler, Cindy, will be here on Mondays from 7–8 pm.
-Both will be located in the Boren Student Center.
+Several therapy dogs visit campus on a regular basis throughout the week.
+Please watch for announcements and posts on Instagram (@tucounseling) for details.
 We have a Grounding Room located in the Academic Enrichment Center in the Zondervan Library that is a quiet space that students can use to decompress and regulate their thoughts and emotions.

 Where are counseling services provided?